 I am so glad that you and [Capt.
 Edward] Clapp ¹ get along so well and that you are so comfortable.
 I am a going to send all the old carriages away to auction.
 I think if you come home and want one, you will want a different kind of carriage.

 Evening.
 I had written so far when Richard came home and brought Mr. Johnson to dinner and they told us there was great excitement in town.
-A meeting had been held Tuesday evening about the rebels coming here — that they were at Chambersburg — and this morning all the factories and boundaries and works of all kinds were stopped to have them men work on fortifications.
+A meeting had been held Tuesday evening about the rebels coming here — that they were at Chambersburg — and this morning all the factories and foundries and works of all kinds were stopped to have the men work on fortifications.
 And they are now at work on Heron’s Hill and out at Turtle Creek. ² I will send you what is in the Gazette about it.
 For my part, I can’t feel afraid but I think we should be prepared to give them a suitable reception.

 Sallie and Mattie have gone over to Mr. Dickey’s.
 Mrs. Dickey has a young daughter but they have gone to see Jane Dickey who is the sickest.
 She has had a very bad cold and Dr. Simpson says she is in a critical condition.
 Laura is up here his afternoon.
 We can sympathize with each other.
 The last hours of their Father and yours were much alike.
 Can you believe they are both gone?
 But you will when you come home as I hope you will soon.